ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/databases.md

 - integrated in tools like DAVID, PANTHER, g:Profiler, clusterProfiler
 - supports **cross-species comparisons** of gene function

+GO is used by tools such as `topGO`, `clusterProfiler`, `GSEA`, `PANTHER`, `Blast2GO`, and `InterProScan` for functional enrichment analysis, annotation, and pathway interpretation in gene expression and proteomics workflows.
 </div>

 {% include accordion title="Limitations" class=" " controls="go-3" icon=false %}